crescent-network/crescent/docs/whitepapers/liquidity/matching.md

 The first stage is like *Single price auction*, but with the matching price set to the last price.
-If there's no orders to match at the last price, this stage is skipped.
+If there are no orders to match at the last price, this stage is skipped.

 In the second stage, buy orders with higher price are matched with sell orders with lower price, which is typical.